 This past Saturday, the Sakura Matsuri Street Festival took place along the intersection of 12th Street & Pennsylvania Avenue in Northwest D.C.
 Although it seemed slightly smaller this year and you had to pay $5 for admission (implemented in recent years,) the beautiful weather had Washingtonian families out in full force.
-I had a great time witnessing all the action and catching up with some friends.
+I had a great time witnessing all the action at the Washington DC Cherry Blossom Street Festival and catching up with some friends.
 We saw:

 If you’re looking for something completely out of the ordinary to do, pay a visit to the National Park Seminary in Kensington, Md.
 Formerly designated as a summer vacation spot for Washingtonians, it was turned into a girls finishing school in 1894.
 After World War II, the army took over the area to use as medical and rehab facilities for returning soldiers, but limited funds caused them to eventually abandon the place.
 Most of the buildings in the Seminary are now in disrepair or falling to pieces, including the madcap collection of buildings inspired by global architecture.